OfficeDev/office-js-docs-pr.ja-jp/docs/develop/develop-overview.md

 ### <a name="yeoman-generator"></a>Yeoman ジェネレーター

-Office アドイン用の Yeoman ジェネレーターを使用することで、Visual Studio Code やその他のエディターで管理することができる、Node.js Office アドイン プロジェクトを作成できます。このジェネレーターは、次のいずれに対しても Office アドインを作成できます。
+The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
+The generator can create Office Add-ins for any of the following:

 - Excel
 - OneNote